amplitude/Amplitude-Unreal/README.md

 - If you are new to programming in UE4, please see the Epic's [Programming Guide](https://docs.unrealengine.com/latest/INT/Programming/index.html)!
 - Hot Reload: Source code updates should be compiled before reflecting in the editor.
 Thus, you should do: Window -> Developer Tools -> Modules -> Search `Amplitude` -> Recompile -> Reload.
 Otherwise, you'll need to restart your UE4Editor
 - VSCode Development: By default, UE4 selects XCode as your editor
-- Unreal Engine Source Code: Unreal's source code is open source, but you must [https://www.unrealengine.com/en-US/ue4-on-github](link your Epic account to Github)
+- Unreal Engine Source Code: Unreal's source code is open source, but you must [link your Epic account to Github](https://www.unrealengine.com/en-US/ue4-on-github).

 ## Client Usage